Work with me

 You want an independent read before committing.

-You have a design or proposal on the table and you want a second pair of seasoned eyes — the kind that has seen enough of these to know what's there and what's missing.
+You have a design or proposal on the table and want a second pair of seasoned eyes — the kind that has seen enough of these to know what's there and what's missing.
 Someone disconnected from the effort that produced it.
-Someone to walk through it with, who'll ask the questions the room stopped asking — including whether the proposed technology is actually the best fit, not just the newest or the most AI-orthodox.
-Someone whose only stake is helping you commit with confidence, not just consensus.
+Someone to walk through it with, who'll ask the questions the room stopped asking — including whether the proposed technology is the best fit, not just the newest or most AI-orthodox.
+Someone whose only stake is your ability to commit with confidence, not just consensus.

 • 03